 *Export receiving will not open for more than TWO vessels at one time for vessels in the same service.

-NON-VESSEL CONTAINERS (as defined herein) Received at either the Chatham or Mason ICTF on Sunday, Monday, Tuesday, or Wednesday - 3 consecutive calendar days
+NON-VESSEL CONTAINERS (as defined herein) Received at either the Chatham or Mason ICTF - Four (4) consecutive calendar days.

 GOVERNMENTAL AGENCY RELOCATIONThe physical movement of a married unit between the CY andgovernmental agencies on the same terminal.
 Governmental agency relocation includes no other service.